 With over 12,000 acres of land, the Dane County Park System has plenty of room for you to socially-distance while exploring, rejuvenating, and enjoying spring!
 Now is a great time to get outside and spend time in the outdoors hiking, biking, fishing, and birdwatching.
 Dogs are welcome in the county parks with a 2020 dog permit as long they are on a leash (especially at this time of year and ground nesting birds).
-We also have some special activities that require a permit, such as disc golf and lake access.
-We ask that you please purchase these in advance online.
+We also have some special activities that require a permit, such as disc golf and lake access.It is best to purchase permits in advance online.

 Use our new Dane County Park brochure to see a map of our park system (PDF) and learn what recreation opportunities (PDF) are available.
 The brochure also describes many of our properties that have important historical and cultural features, interpretive signage, and more.
 You can also find places to explore on our list of park properties page.
 Try visiting a place you've never been to before!
-Tag us in your adventures on Facebook or Instagram using #danecountyparks for the chance to win a $50 Dane County Parks gift certificate (details below).

 There are a lot of great activities kids can do in our parks!
 Below is a list of suggestions and printable activity links.

 Join Dane County Park staff, partner organizations, and experts filmed a Conservation Corner video series.
 Topics include: habitat restoration, birding, prescribed burning, volunteerism, what's blooming, Dane County Parks history, tree care and more.
 Find the videos on our Facebook or YouTube pages.